 From there, there’s 3 scheme you can choose from depending on the Retirement Sum in your Retirement Account.

-- Withdraw the difference after he chose to set aside for Full Retirement Sum or Basic Retirement Sum with property charge/pledge.
+- Withdraw the difference after you choose to set aside money for Full Retirement Sum or Basic Retirement Sum with property charge/pledge.

 - Keep the savings in CPF to earn interest.

 Things to take note:

 - For the first $30,000 of combined CPF balances, an extra 1% interest will be given.
 This is on top of the existing 1% extra interest on the first $60,000 of combined CPF balances.
 Combined CPF Balances is the sum of Ordinary, Special, Medisave and Retirement Account.

 - Under the Retirement Sum Topping-Up Scheme, you can top up the CPF of your loved ones in order to reap more total payouts together

 - CPF Life provides CPF members with a monthly payout for life when they reach their payout eligibility age

 - Not withdrawing your CPF allows you to continue earning interest from your CPF.
 Grow money!